Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

-Once the town has suspended operations during a mandatory evacuation, Town of Wrightsville Beach water and sewer services may be interrupted.
-Electricity services, provided by Duke Energy, may also be interrupted due to weather conditions.
+Once the Town has suspended operations during a mandatory evacuation, Town of Wrightsville Beach water and sewer services may be interrupted due to weather related damage or power outages.
+Electricity, provided by Duke Energy, may also be interrupted due to weather conditions.

 Storm drains are continually monitored before, during, and after all storm events.

 During a storm event or an excessive high tide event, the storm drain outfall pipes are submerged underwater and will not drain until the tide recedes.

 After an event, residents will not be permitted to occupy their homes until the water system has been deemed safe and the sewer system is operable.

 As manpower allows, Public Works will send sanitation trucks to collect refuse.
 However, any loose objects should be secured prior to the storm’s arrival in case conditions prevent collection.

 The normal debris pick-up procedures are in effect unless Town of Wrightsville Beach officials determine that a free pick up will be offered.
 Instructions on what type of debris will be picked up and the schedule for that pick-up will be determined following the event.
 Free debris pick-up for vegetative debris, household waste, white goods, and e-waste is only for storm-related debris that is located on your property.